Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 The 10K model (Figure~\ref{fig:komodo-failure}b) demonstrates a dramatic reduction in catastrophic events, falling to 89 total severe failures.
 This is a 9.7-fold reduction, a massive improvement.
 More importantly, the failures are no longer uniformly distributed.
 Instead, they concentrate overwhelmingly within a single scenario: \texttt{simultaneous} actuation (68 failures).
 This concentration is highly diagnostic of policy maturation.
 The model has learned to navigate safe regions of the control space, reducing severe failures in \texttt{single\_b2} from 576 to only 4, but has not yet mastered the brittle, coordinated dynamics of two-bank motion.

-This segregation of risk indicates safe-manifold formation: the model has begun to partition the action space into reliable and unreliable regions and adjust its behavior accordingly.
+This segregation of risk indicates high-reliability action region under the sampled distribution formation: the model has begun to partition the action space into reliable and unreliable regions and adjust its behavior accordingly.
 It has learned that \texttt{single\_b2} is safe and concentrates its efforts there; it has learned that \texttt{simultaneous} is risky and avoids it when possible.
 Through exposure to diverse control scenarios and simulator feedback, the model has internalized a map of the safe and unsafe regions of the reactor control landscape.

 The 100K model (Figure~\ref{fig:komodo-failure}c) eliminates all severe failures entirely.
 This complete elimination of catastrophic tail risk is not an incremental improvement; it is structural transformation.
-This collapse of catastrophic tail risk is a defining requirement for a safety-conscious Physical AI system.
+This collapse of catastrophic tail risk is a defining requirement for a reliable Physical AI system.
 The disappearance of outliers indicates that the model has not only learned which actions work, but also learned to avoid regions of the control space where small perturbations can lead to runaway errors.
-The 100K model has internalized a precise safe manifold, a low-dimensional subspace of the high-dimensional action space within which all actions are reliable.
+The 100K model has internalized a precise high-reliability action region under the sampled distribution, a low-dimensional subspace of the high-dimensional action space within which all actions are reliable.
 It does not merely avoid \texttt{simultaneous} actuation; it has learned the precise conditions under which each action class succeeds or fails, and it has organized its internal representations to concentrate probability mass on regions of guaranteed success.
-This is analogous to the safe manifold formation observed in high-scale foundation models for robotics and climate, where large, diverse datasets enable the model to internalize physically meaningful invariances that eliminate pathological behaviors.
+This is analogous to the high-reliability action region under the sampled distribution formation observed in high-scale foundation models for robotics and climate, where large, diverse datasets enable the model to internalize physically meaningful invariances that eliminate pathological behaviors.

-\paragraph{Quantifying safe manifold learning.} To formalize the progression toward safe-manifold internalization, we define the normalized failure concentration as:
+To formalize the progression toward reliability emerging from scale, we define the normalized failure concentration as:

 This metric quantifies how concentrated failures are.
 A highly structured model concentrates failures in a few brittle regimes ($\mathcal{C}$ close to 1); an unstructured model distributes failures uniformly ($\mathcal{C}$ close to 0.25 for 4 classes).
 From the data: \begin{itemize} \item 1K model: $\mathcal{C} = 576/771 = 0.747$ (failures concentrated in \texttt{single\_b2}, but failures still numerous overall) \item 10K model: $\mathcal{C} = 68/89 = 0.764$ (failures highly concentrated in \texttt{simultaneous}) \item 100K model: $\mathcal{C} = 0/0$ undefined (no failures exist to concentrate) \end{itemize}